Chicken noodle soup is easy to make and the perfect solution when you need simple and flavorful comfort food.

 What are the best herbs to use in chicken noodle soup?

-Fresh chives are also delicious in chicken noodle soup, and if you like the flavor of bay leaves, you could toss one in the broth as it simmers.
+Fresh chives are also delicious in the noodle soup, and if you like the flavor of bay leaves, you could toss one in the broth as it simmers.
 Just remember to remove it before serving.

 How to thicken chicken noodle soup